 The volumetric water content (Ww) of a material is defined as the ratio of the volume of water to the total volume.

 Vw= volume of water, V = total volume of soil

 Volumetric water content ignores the dry density of the minerals involved and is a better parameter for discussing the mechanical behaviour of road materials and subgrade soils.
 This is because volumetric water content can also be presented in terms of porosity, degree of saturation and void ratio:

-S = saturation degree, Vv= volume of voids, V = total volume of soil
+S = degree of saturation, Vv= volume of voids, V = total volume of soil

-S = saturation degree, e = void ratio
+S =degree of saturation, e = void ratio

 When calculating volume-mass relationships it is good to know a few basic facts about soil density.
 The total density and the dry density are the most commonly used definitions.
 The total density, also called the bulk density, of a soil (ρ) is the ratio of the total mass to the total volume of the soil.